Papal election 2025

 Uwe Blass

-PD Dr Arne Karsten (*1969) studied art history, history and philosophy in Göttingen, Rome and Berlin.
-From 2001 to 2009, he was a research assistant at the Institute for Art and Visual History at the Humboldt University of Berlin and head of the research project "REQUIEM" - The Roman Papal and Cardinal Tombs of the Early Modern Period, www.requiem-projekt.de.
-He has been teaching as a junior professor since the 2009 winter semester and as a private lecturer in modern history at the University of Wuppertal since his habilitation in 2016.
+PD Dr Arne Karsten (*1969) studied art history, history, and philosophy in Göttingen, Rome, and Berlin.
+From 2001 to 2009, he was a research assistant at the Institute of Art and Visual History at the Humboldt-Universität Berlin and head of the research project “REQUIEM” - The Roman Papal and Cardinal Tombs of the Early Modern Period, www.requiem-projekt.de.
+He has been teaching as a junior professor since the winter semester 2009 and as a private lecturer in modern history at the University of Wuppertal since his habilitation in 2016.